legendarycode3/time-lock-wallet/README.md

 ## Project Overview
-A time lock smart contract is a secure vault for your digital assets that restricts withdrawals until a specific future date or block number.
+A time lock smart contract is a secure vault for your digital assets that restricts withdrawals until a specific future date or block number. </br>
+It acts as an automated, tamper-proof safeguard, ensuring funds cannot be accessed early,

 ##  Features